flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 ### BRK FAN

 - ON:
-    - If the left-hand main landing gear is down and locked the fans run.
+    - If the left-hand main landing gear is down and locked, the fans run.
 - OFF:
     - Brake fans are stopped.
 - HOT Lt: